 MIHU Homeownership Open Enrollment

 Open enrollment periods for the MIHU homeownership program are held quarterly.
 Anyone interested in purchasing an MIHU must complete an application during one of four open enrollment periods held throughout the year – during the months of January, April, July and October.
+Click here for a list of the required documents so that you can be prepared.

 Any person or family can apply to buy an MIHU, provided their household income does not exceed the following maximums: